 Dating After Separation

-In most states, civilians are allowed to date someone else if they’re separated from their spouses.
+In all states, civilians are allowed to date someone else if they’re separated from their spouses.
 However, if you are a member of the military and date someone other than your spouse while your divorce is pending or even after you are legally separated, you risk being charged with the crime of adultery.
 You may argue that you were no longer married because you and your spouse were living separate and apart, or were legally separated, but that argument is not necessarily going to succeed.
 Under military law, the only way to officially and legally end your marriage and be free to date someone else is through a divorce.

 Benefits After Separation